JPKribs/FinGuard/README.md

 ## Purpose

 This tool allows a local machine or SBC to act as a bridge to services behind WireGuard.
 This enables services to be be accessible in remote locations, without needing to put the entire network behind WireGuard or install WireGuard on every network device.
-Using Avahi, services are broadcast using friendly `service.local` syntax for ease of use.
+Using Avahi, services are broadcast using friendly `service.finguard.local` syntax for ease of use.

 This project was originally created with Jellyfin in mind.